-Photography by: Jenny Douglas, Ellen Jackson and Charlotte Pickering
+Photography by Jenny Douglas, Ellen Jackson and Charlotte Pickering

-Helen Pankhurst (born 1964) is an international development and women’s rights activist and writer.
+Helen Pankhurst CBE (born 1964) is an international development and women's rights activist and writer.
 Helen is the great-granddaughter of Moss Side born Emmilene Pankhurst the British political activist and leader of the suffragette movement and granddaughter of Sylvia Pankhurst the campaigner for the suffragette movement in the UK.

 Helen is currently CARE International’s senior advisor working in the UK and Ethiopia.
 In 2018, to coincide with 100 years of women’s suffrage, she convened the Centenary Action Group a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women’s political participation.

-Helen is a patron of The Pankhurst Centre at Nelson St in Manchester – Emmilene Pankhurst’s family home and the birthplace of the suffragette movement – which Helen officially opened by in 1987.
-She is also busy as a visiting Professor at Manchester Metropolitan University.
+Helen is a patron of The Pankhurst Centre at Nelson St in Manchester - Emmilene Pankhurst’s family home and the birthplace of the suffragette movement - which Helen officially opened by in 1987.
+She is also busy as a visiting Professor at Manchester Metropolitan University

-Helen’s book, Deeds not Words: The Story Of Women’s Rights Then And Now was published in 2018.
+Helen’s book, Deeds not Words: The Story of Women's Rights Then and Now was published in 2018.
 She was appointed a Commander of the Order of the British Empire (CBE) in 2019 for services to Gender Equality.